tluijken/tluijken.github.io/_posts/2023-04-05-functional-programming-in-csharp.md

 We now have a conversion from celsius to fahrenheit, using a declaritive way, using immutable values.
 It is easy to read, and far less error prone.

+> But that seems like a lot of work, for such a simple task Thomas.

+For this simple example it is, but remember that these functions we made are generic and can be packaged and re-used across multiple project.

 # Functional validation
 Let's take a bigger example, validating a dutch phone number.
 We're not going to use regular expressions here, but the the sake of demonstration, we'll use an